RukaAbiSal/Auxillary-Project1/aux1.md

 **.** For each user's ssh configuration , we will create an authorized key file and add below the public key.

-**.** Create a new file onboard.sh `vi onboarding.sh` and copy the script screenshot below into the file and save.
+**.** Create a new file onboard.sh `vi onboarding.sh` and copy the script in the screenshot below into the file and save.
 ![script](./images/script.PNG)

 **.** Create two files `touch id_rsa`  `touch id_rsa.pub `